Looking for your next golfing destination? We’ve got you covered.

 In contrast, the Anvaya Cove course is the youngest of the bunch, having opened in December 2013.
 It is situated in a seaside residential community 130 meters above sea level and set against the views of the Bataan range and the waters of Subic Bay.
 As you go through the course, you’ll be sure to notice the hills and verdant rainforests situated above the surf below.
 The course’s stunning beauty is definitely one of its highlights.

 The 7,030-yard course was designed by Golfplan partner and architect Kevin Ramsey.
 It is the variety among the 18 holes at the Anvaya Cove course that gives it its personality and makes it so memorable.
-Despite its length, the course really does have a bit of everything, and will make sure to keep you on your toes without being too difficult.
+Despite its length, the course really does have a bit of everything.
+It will make sure to keep you on your toes without being too difficult.
 The course is set on mini Verde, a micro-Bermuda hybrid that fits well with the Philippines’ tropical setting.

 The Philippine Open started in 1913, and has been going strong through the years.
-The event is now held at a variety of different golf courses around the country, but was mostly held in the Wack Wack Golf and Country Club from the 1960s until the early 1990s — making the tournament synonymous with the course.
-The Wack Wack Golf and Country Club complex features two 18-hole championship courses, which have hosted the likes of Jackie Burke, Lloyd Mangrum, Billy Casper, Peter Thomson, Norman Von Nida, Slammin’ Sam Snead, Kel Nagle, Bruce Crampton, and Ed “Porky” Oliver.
+The event is now held at a variety of different golf courses around the country.
+It was mostly held in the Wack Wack Golf and Country Club from the 1960s until the early 1990s — making the tournament synonymous with the course.
+The Wack Wack Golf and Country Club complex features two 18-hole championship courses.
+Each have hosted the likes of Jackie Burke, Lloyd Mangrum, Billy Casper, Peter Thomson, Norman Von Nida, Slammin’ Sam Snead, Kel Nagle, Bruce Crampton, and Ed “Porky” Oliver.
 The course also continues to make history, as award-winning golfer Bianca Pagdanganan broke the courses’ record for the lowest three-day score in tournament history with a -16 in 2017.
 The Wack Wack course is a worthwhile stop for golf enthusiasts who have found their way to Philippine shores.

 This course is situated within the premises of the Hacienda Luisita, an estate that stretches over 16,000 acres in Central Luzon.
 The course is the only one design by renowned course designer Robert Trent Jones, Sr. in the entirety of Asia.